JGCRI/gcam-doc/details_energy.md

 The nesting structure of the electric sector is shown in the figure below, with a focus on one repesentative technology.

 <img src="gcam-figs/elec_structure.png" width="900" height="200" /><br/>
 **Schematic showing the nesting structure of the electric sector, with levels for choices between fuels, technologies, and cooling systems.
-Note that this is a simplification of the actual structure used, which includes "pass-through" sectors, because GCAM sectors are only allowed two levels of nesting.**
+Note that this is a simplification of the actual structure used, which includes "pass-through" sectors.**
 {: .fig}

-Details on the assumptions used in GCAM (e.g., cost, efficiency, capacity factors, etc.) is documented in [Muratori et al. 2017](energy.html#muratori2017).
+Details on the assumptions used in GCAM (e.g., cost, efficiency, capacity factors, etc.) are documented in [Inputs for Modeling Supply](inputs_supply.html#energy).
 GCAM also includes the water inputs to electricity generation, in a third nest, as shown in the figure above.
 That is, within any thermo-electric generation technology, there is modeled competition between up to five different cooling system types; this is documented in the [water demand section](demand_water.html).

 ### Refining